abrenneke/rivet-plugin-example-python-exec/README.md

 <h1 align="center"><img src="https://rivet.ironcladapp.com/img/logo-banner-wide.png" alt="Rivet Logo"></h1>

-# Rivet Example Plugin
+# Rivet Example Plugin - Python Execution

-This project is an example of a [Rivet](https://github.com/Ironclad/rivet) plugin.
-It is a minimal TypeScript Rivet plugin that adds a single node called Example Plugin Node.
+This project is an example of a [Rivet](https://github.com/Ironclad/rivet) plugin that allows you to execute Python code in a Rivet node.

 - [Using the plugin](#using-the-plugin)
   - [In Rivet](#in-rivet)